Welcome to the University of West Georgia Transfer Credit webpage.

 Students, who have served in a branch of the military, may be eligible to receive college credit for their training.
 Students must submit an official military transcript (JST) and request their record be evaluated for possible college credit.
 Branches of the military to request a JST from: Army, Navy, Marine Corps, and Coast Guard.
 For the Air Force, a student will request a Community College of the Air Force Transcript (CCAF). (see Military Transcript Request Information below).

 Military credit is awarded based upon the American Council on Education (ACE) guide for Military Credit recommendations and the approval of UWG faculty.
 Credits are generally elective credits that may be used in the degree and major program and will be listed with a grade of ‘S’ on the student’s transcript.
-A maximum of 30 semester hours may be awarded.
 No credit is awarded for Basic Training; however, students with 2 or more years Active Duty Military Services may waive their physical education activity requirement by submitting a copy of their DD214.
-Military credit is the only credit that can be removed if request by the student, due to financial restrictions.
+Military credit is the only credit that can be removed if request by the student, due to financial restrictions, during their first enrolled semester at UWG.

 To request a Joint Services Transcript (JST): https://jst.doded.mil/official.html